condyl/word-games-bot/README.md

 2. The bot will automatically capture the game board, identify the game version, find all valid words, and draw them on the screen.

+## Word Prioritization

+The bot uses a sophisticated algorithm to prioritize words:

+1. Words are first sorted by their point value (highest first)
+2. Words with similar scores (within a 400-point threshold) that are related (e.g., "THINK", "THINKS", "THINKER") are grouped together
+3. Words within each group are sorted by length (shortest to longest)

+This ensures that high-value words are played first, while still maintaining the efficiency of playing related words back-to-back when their scores are similar.

+## Efficient Word Building

+For related words (e.g., "ICEWORM" and "ICEWORMS"), the bot intelligently builds upon the existing word rather than rebuilding it from scratch.
+This significantly improves efficiency by:

+1. Identifying when a new word is an extension of a previously formed word
+2. Only moving the additional blocks needed to form the new word
+3. Preserving the existing word structure on the board

+This optimization is especially effective for groups of related words, reducing the number of block movements required and increasing the speed of gameplay.

 ## File Structure

 - [main.py](http://_vscodecontentref_/1): Main entry point for the bot